math919191/CreativeProject2/README.md

 # CreativeProject2

+Using JS/APIs to add book information to the existing card from css.
+We will use penguin to get the information and dislpay it!

 Ideas for API/JS

 3 Every day there is a featured book --> special book per day historical day...relating to the holiday.
 Main cover is the book of the day